nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 The parameters of this message consists of the following:

-- message_type REQUIRED urn:ietf:odap:msgtype:transfer-commenceresp
+- message_type REQUIRED urn:ietf:odap:msgtype:transfer-commenceresp-msg

 - client_identity_pubkey REQUIRED.
 The gateway who sent this msg

 - server_identity_pubkey REQUIRED.
 The gateway for whom this is intended

 - hash_commence_request REQUIRED.
-The hash of previous request msg
+The hash of previous message.

 - server_transfer_number OPTIONAL.
 This is the transfer identification number chosen by the client.
 This number is meaningful only the client.

 - server_signature REQUIRED.
-The gateway's signature (G2 as server)
+The digital signature of the server (gateway G2 as server).

 #### 7.3.
 Lock Evidence Message (Request)

+This message is sent from the client (sending gateway) to server (recipient gateway) in response to a Transfer Commence Acknowledge Message from the server.

+The message must be signed by the client.

+The parameters of this message consists of the following:

+- message_type REQUIRED urn:ietf:odap:msgtype:lock-evidence-req-msg

+- client_identity_pubkey REQUIRED.
+The gateway who sent this msg

+- server_identity_pubkey REQUIRED.
+The gateway for whom this is intended.

+- lock_evidence_claim REQUIRED.
+The lock or escrow evidence (on the ledger L1 fronted by the client G1).

+- lock_claim_format OPTIONAL.
+The format of the evidence.

+- lock_evidence_expiration REQUIRED.
+The duration of time of lock on ledger L1 (after which the lock is released).

+- hash_commence_ack_request REQUIRED.
+The hash of previous message.

+- client_transfer_number OPTIONAL.
+This is the transfer identification number chosen by the client.
+This number is meaningful only the client.

+- client_signature REQUIRED.
+The digital signature of the client (gateway G1 as client).

 #### 7.4.
 Lock-evidence Receipt Message (Response)